Beech and Willow Rise, Kirkby

 Information for residents and owners of properties in Beech Rise and Willow Rise, Kirkby

-In May 2025, the buildings’ management agent wrote to flat owners in the building to state that it was not able to fund the repairs that are needed, including repairs to the buildings’ lifts, and that the management company (Parklands) would no longer fund the waking watch after 21 May 2025.
+In May 2025, the buildings’ management agent wrote to flat owners in the building to state that it was not able to fund the repairs that are needed, including repairs to the buildings’ lifts, and that the management company (Parklands) would no longer be able to fund the waking watch after 21 May 2025.

-MFRS has confirmed that if the waking watch ends without the repairs being carried out, it will have no option but to declare the buildings unsafe and issue a prohibition notice which will require all residents to move out immediately.
+MFRS has confirmed that if the waking watch ends without the repairs being carried out, it will have no option but to declare the buildings unsafe and issue a prohibition notice, which will require all residents to move out immediately.

 Beech Rise and Willow Rise FAQs